mschreie/hpe_oneview_ansible_workshop/exercises/getting_started_with_hpe_oneview.md

 * HPE ONEVIEW DOMAIN : your_domain or local
 * HPE ONEVIEW API VERSION : 2800 or later
 <br>
-### Step 5 : Create HPE OneView Inventory
+### Step 5 : Create HPE OneView Inventory I

 Every Job Template will require an inventory of managed hosts on which it will run.
-In this case, we are looking to automate HPE OneView servers but the automation will run locally from Ansible Tower (Controller) as it consists of API call.
-So, we will create an inventory that working.
+In this case, we are looking to automate HPE servers but the automation will run locally on Ansible Tower (Controller) and will only reach out to OneView via API calls.
+So, for simple "hello world" like testing we create an inventory with oneview host as the one and only server.

 ![Create HPE OneView](/images/create-inv.png)